GoogleCloudPlatform/cluster-toolkit/README.md

 easy for customers to deploy HPC environments on Google Cloud.

-HPC Toolkit allows customers to deploy turnkey HPC environments (compute, networking, storage, etc) following Google Cloud best-practices, in a repeatable manner.
+HPC Toolkit allows customers to deploy turnkey HPC environments (compute, networking, storage, etc.) following Google Cloud best-practices, in a repeatable manner.
 The HPC Toolkit is designed to be highly customizable and extensible, and intends to address the HPC deployment needs of a broad range of customers.